HenrikMoe/Service-Infrastructure/README.md

 Client spreadsheet service provider for onPrem use.

-Runner or on prem app specs
+Runner or on prem layer pack specs

 # Hardware